-Date of last update: 4 July 2016
+Date of last update: 9 January 2018

 What are cookies?

-allow us to recommend content we believe will be most relevant to you.
+There are many functions cookies serve.
+For example, they can help us remember your username and preferences, analyse how well our website is performing or even allow us to recommend content we believe will be most relevant to you.

-What sort of cookies does Wealth Club use?
+What sort of cookies do we use?

 1. Essential cookies